benjamin-keil-crypto-worx/bitfox-wiki/docs/pages/alertsAndNotifications.md

 ## Alert & Notification Setup

-Currently, there are 3 Different types of Notification mechanisms that you can receive Alerts from your Alerting and Notification Solutions.
+Currently, there are 4 Different types of Notification mechanisms that you can receive Alerts from your Alerting and Notification Solutions.

 1. Email
 2. Slack
 3. Telegram
+4. Ntfy

 Each of which have slightly different Setup and Configuration requirements that you need to follow very carefully in order to receive Alerts!